Block Halving ETA: days, ,

 The Bitcoin clock has been around since 2011.
 In 2018, the owner let the domain expire.
 We revamped the site and restored it to its original vision.

-The reward halving is necessary.
+The halving is necessary.
 This is how Bitcoin controls its supply.
-Once the block reward expires, transaction fees will pay miners for securing the network.
+Once the block subsidy expires, transaction fees will pay miners for securing the network.

 Why Our Estimates Are the Most Accurate